vietnguyengit/vetbiz_extractor/README.md

-# VetBiz Data Extraction
+# VetBiz Data Extraction Library

-You can use the `Poetry` configurations in this repository for setting up a managed runtime environment where the Python scripts are executed, e.g your workstation, the BI Gateway cloud instance etc. Please follow the `Setup Essential Runtime Environment` section.

-If you have to troubleshoot or modify the scripts, your can use any IDEs that support Python (e.g Visual Studio Code, PyCharm etc.) to work with this repository.
-Please follow the instructions at the `Development` section.
+This repository provides a library for the VetBiz PowerBI dashboard's Python scripts.

-## 1. Setup Essential Runtime Environment
+## I. Setup Essential Runtime Environment

-To set up the essential runtime environment for this project, follow the steps below:
+To set up the essential runtime environment, follow the steps below:

 ### Step 1: Install Python 3.9 or above

-Make sure you have Python 3.9 or later installed on your system.
+Make sure you have Python 3.9 or later installed on your system to use this library.

 ### Step 2: Install Poetry